-Now we have a repitition of the same gnorance of man's relations to nature, and a catering press prostituted to feeding credulity
+Now we have a repitition of the same ignorance of man's relations to nature, and a catering press prostituted to feeding credulity!

-Wherever the planets may be, there will be countries at war, and others where food will be wanting, and others still smitten with disease; and on the other side nations at peace, nations abounding in prosperity, and rejoicing in more than average health
+Wherever the planets may be, there will be countries at war, and others where food will be wanting, and others still smitten with disease and on the other side nations at peace, nations abounding in prosperity, and rejoicing in more than average health

-ANDREW JACKSON DAVIS' COLUMN.
+ANDREW JACKSON DAVIS' COLUMN

-BLACK DEATH WALKING IN THE FOOT-STEPS OF THANGGRESSION.-Physiological vices and miseries never evolve a harvest of virtuous health and happiness.
+BLACK DEATH WALKING IN THE FOOT STEPS OF TRANSGRESSION.-Physiologica vices and miseries never evolve a harvest of virtuous health and happiness.
 Sow to the wind long enough, and you will "reap the whirlwind" as the legitimate outcome.
 How slow are mankind in learning this immutable law!
-They keep steadily along the ways of transgression, hoping to escape by means either fair or foul; but, invariably, the end of the transgressor is bard.
-The medical world is teeming with "certain curee" for the sins of physiological transgression; and the world of religion is equally overflowing with the infallible "atonement" for sins of the soul; but there is a law of unchangeable justice in the constitution of things which shows the folly of such remedies, by bringing the transgressor slowly but surely to punishment.
+They keep steadily along the ways of transgression, hoping to escape by means either fair or foul; but, invariably, the end of the transgressor is hard.
+The medical world is teeming with "certain curee" for the sins of physiological transgression; and the world of religion is equally overflowing with the infallible "atonement" for sins of the soul; but there is a law of unchangeable justice in the constitution of things which shows the folly of such remthings which shows the folly of such remedies, by bringing the transgressor slowly but surely to punishment.

-This morning early my mind was directed to the "Plague" which is now threatening portions of Europe, especially certain sections of Russia and Turkey; and after a period of observation and analysis of the pestilence, I am constrained to proclaim the following deductions:
+This morning early my mind was directed to the "Plague" which is now threatening portions of Europe, especially certain sections of Russia and Turkey; and after a period of observation and analysis of the pestilence, I am constrained to proclaim the following deduction:

 What is called Black Death, or the Plague which has visited Europe at different periods in centuries past, and with which the old world is again threatened, is an effect of long-continued human transgressions in the conjugal relations.
 Syphilis is the general term, the name of the father of this fatal (d) evil.
 Examine the symptoms, and be convinced.
-All the constitutional disturbances demonstrate the presence of a poison in the human fluids: The coming and sudden going of pain in the joints, horrible heat, sufficating feelings about the chest, chilliness and thirst, great depression of the vital power, mental dis-turbances, apprehension, hastiness, frenzy, loss of fortitude and hope.
-Now look at the specific symptoms-nicers in the throat, dark colored blotches on the skin, rapidly ripening into carbuncled sores, and into malignant boils without cores, which disorganize the celiular membranes and spread swiftly a deathly corruption over the whole body.
-Look at the engorgement of the lymphatic gland; the formation of gangrenous sores in the groins, called bubonica; the latter one of the invariable signs that the blood is loaded with an infectious venereal virus, which decomposes lymphatic glands, burns up the cellular tissues, destroys the lime-basis of bones, and ends by hurling down the citidal of life by a whirl-wind of death.
+All the constitutional disturbances demonstrate the presence of a poison in the human duids: The coming and sudden going of pain in the joints, horrible heat, suffocating feelings about the chest, chilliness and thirst, great depression of the vital power, mental disturbances, apprehension, hastiness, frenzy, loss of fortitude and hope.
+Now look at the specific symptoms-ulcers in the throat, dark colored blotches on the akin, rapidly ripening into carbuncled sores, and into malignant-boils without cores, which disorganize the cellular membranes and spread swiftly a deathly corruption over the whole What is called Black Death, or the Plague of the earth for the sun be represented by body.
+Look at the engorgement of the 1, that of Jupiter will be only 12, notwith lymphatic gland; the formation of gangrenous sores in the groins, called bubonica-the latter one of the invariable signs that the blood is loaded with an infectious vene-real virus, which decomposes lymphatic glands, burns up the cellular tissues, de-stroys the lime-basis of bones, and ends by hurling down the citidal of life by a whirlwind of death.
 And to the sufferer under such a swift poison, who may have no knowledge of any existence beyond the grave, this certain death is horrible beyond the power of words to portray.

 Transgression of the laws and conditions of the conjugal principle, is the unpardona-ble sin.
 In the fable this sin was that flat of God which drove the first pair out of Eden.
-Diseases, plagues, pestilences, black deaths of every inconceivable variety of horror, immediately followed as imp-children of the first (d) evil who tempted mankind of the first (d) evil who tempted mankind to transgress the divine laws and conditions of conjugal love.
+Diseases, plagues, pestilences, black deaths of every inconceivable variety of horror, immediately followed as imp-children of the first (d) evil who tempted mankind to transgress the divine laws and conditions of conjugal love.